 Many people are very sure about who they are.
-However, if you maintain this position you are unconsciously admitting that you cannot see beyond your self-image.
+However, if you maintain this position you are unconsciously admitting that you cannot see beyond your created self-image.

 This is who I am and I won’t change!